 The Coronavirus terms and conditions are in line with the recommendations made by Consumer affairs.
 Click here for more information.

 Our 25% booking fee covers all our reasonable expenses incurred leading up to your event.

 For Fireworks & Dry ice/ other effects we reserve the right to retain a 50% booking fee to cover the expenses involved including but not limited to paperwork, procuring the fireworks, dry ice and/or other effects.

-These effects are a volatile nature that have a limited shelflife.
+These effects are of a volatile nature that have a limited shelflife.

 For further information from the ACCC for weddings and events please click HERE.
-We are adhering with their guidelines.
+We are adhering to their guidelines.